Smith: New policy makes Kap's protest 'in vain'

 "Appropriate respect for flag and anthem" implies that guys were being disrespectful towards it.
 Which is an opinion.
 Most people who believe that ignore the responses from the players and more importantly why men chose to protest. https://t.co/j7nyw2Lkai— Torrey Smith (@TorreySmithWR) May 23, 2018

-Smith on Tuesday for the first time addressed why he responded so strongly to the rule.
+On Tuesday, Smith addressed for the first time why he responded so strongly to the rule.

-"You're disappointed, but not surprised,'' Smith said.
-"At the end of the day the league is about money, it's a business.
+"You're disappointed but not surprised,'' Smith said.
+"At the end of the day, the league is about money, it's a business.
 To try to silence those guys when they're trying to do the right thing for our country, I don't know what to say about it.

 "It could stir things up, which is a problem.
 Because you're stirring things up because you're being told to be quiet, when it could have been done together to figure out what we can do to move forward and what would be best for the players.''

-Smith was a teammate of Kaepernick's from 2015-16 at San Francisco.
+Smith was a teammate of Kaepernick's from 2015 to 2016 at San Francisco.
 He initially called Kaepernick "a legend'' for his protests and defended him for standing up for his rights.

 "Our locker room is probably better than it was," Smith said last year with Philadelphia, a year removed from being with the 49ers.
-"I'm probably the only guy before who really talked about issues that are real in our society ... it's something that we do talk about in our locker room, when you talk about everything else like everyone else does.
+"I'm probably the only guy before who really talked about issues that are real in our society. ...
+It's something that we do talk about in our locker room, when you talk about everything else like everyone else does.

-"But when Kap made a stance like he did, it made it bigger and there are more people talking.''
+"But when Kap made a stance like he did, it made it bigger, and there are more people talking.''

 In East Rutherford, New Jersey, New York Giants linebacker Mark Herzlich, a member of the NFL Players Association's executive committee, was asked about the new policy and President Donald Trump's comments to Fox News last week about it.

-Trump said on "Fox and Friends" that, "you have to stand proudly for the national anthem or you shouldn't be playing, you shouldn't be there.
+Trump said on "Fox and Friends" that "you have to stand proudly for the national anthem or you shouldn't be playing, you shouldn't be there.
 Maybe you shouldn't be in the country.''
-The comments drew strong reaction from NFL players, including the Denver Broncos' Brandon Marshall and Seattle Seahawks' Doug Baldwin.
+The comments drew strong reaction from NFL players, including the Denver Broncos' Brandon Marshall and the Seattle Seahawks' Doug Baldwin.

 "I think the best way to handle remarks like that is not necessarily a push-back against the remark but to maintain the focus on the real issue.
 The real issue isn't players being against a president or against a country.
-It's about players being for unity and they want to create an atmosphere with law enforcement and with others in the community that we share in the locker room," Herzlich said.
+It's about players being for unity, and they want to create an atmosphere with law enforcement and with others in the community that we share in the locker room," Herzlich said.

 He said he would love for Trump to visit the Giants' locker room.

-"You go in the locker room and there are guys from every single race, every single demographic, every single religious background and we are all just a team.
-We see that and we see what is possible.
-I would love Trump to come down here and hang out in our locker room, and see what locker room is all clearly about and how we're talking about our night nurses and our babies.
+"You go in the locker room, and there are guys from every single race, every single demographic, every single religious background, and we are all just a team.
+We see that, and we see what is possible.
+I would love Trump to come down here and hang out in our locker room and see what locker room is all clearly about, and how we're talking about our night nurses and our babies.
 This is what we talk about.
 It's a family," Herzlich said.

 Smith said players should be able to use their platform as a member of the league to promote change.